boaks/zephyr-coaps-client/prebuild/README.md

 This folder contains 8 prebuild binaries intended to be used to get a first impression of CoAP / DTLS 1.2 CID.
 The compiled in destination server is californium.eclipseprojects.io.
 To gather more experience, please build and modify this example on your own.

+The binary for the [nrf9160 DevKit](https://www.nordicsemi.com/Products/Development-hardware/nrf9160-dk) contains the app version with support for `coap`, `coaps`, `coap+tcp` and `coaps+tcp`.
+The `tcp` variants are experimental and only for comparisons of messages and energy.

 ## License

 Please refer to [NOTICE](../NOTICE.md).